What Councils Mean When They Say “Further Contamination Assessment May Be Required”

 Incomplete or Uncertain Site History

-Historical information may indicate potentially contaminating activities, but documentation is limited or inconsistent.
+Historical information may indicate potentially contaminating activities, but records are limited, inconsistent or anecdotal.

 Change to a More Sensitive Land Use

-Proposals involving residential, childcare, education or similar uses often trigger closer scrutiny, even where contamination risk is considered low.
+Proposals involving residential, childcare, education or similar sensitive uses attract closer scrutiny, even where contamination risk is considered low under previous uses.

 Inconclusive Preliminary Findings

-A Preliminary Site Investigation (PSI) may have identified potential risks, data gaps or assumptions that require confirmation.
+A Preliminary Site Investigation (PSI) may have identified assumptions, data gaps or uncertainty that require confirmation.

 Lack of a Clear Conceptual Site Model

-Where contamination pathways or exposure scenarios are not clearly articulated, councils may seek further clarification.
+Where contaminant sources, pathways or receptors are not clearly articulated, councils may seek further clarification.

 Reliance on Desktop Information Alone

-Importantly, councils are not necessarily saying contamination exists they are saying confidence is not yet sufficient.
+Crucially, councils are not necessarily stating that contamination exists — they are indicating that confidence is not yet sufficient.

 What “Further Assessment” Usually Means in Practice

-Despite the wording, “further contamination assessment” does not usually mean jumping straight to a full Detailed Site Investigation.
+Despite the wording, “further contamination assessment” does not usually mean proceeding directly to a full Detailed Site Investigation (DSI).

-A hazardous materials survey for demolition or refurbishment works
+A hazardous materials survey to support demolition or refurbishment

-The intent is typically to resolve a specific uncertainty, not to reopen the entire site assessment.
+The intent is generally to resolve a specific uncertainty, not to reopen the entire site assessment.

 What It Usually Does Not Mean